praekeltfoundation/ways-of-working/docs/platforms.rst

 Django
 ------

-You should use the latest stable release of Django unless otherwise specified.
+You should use the latest stable release of Django *as of the start of the project* unless otherwise specified.
+Pin that version in your requirements so that the project won't break by accidently being deployed on a newer version without testing.

 We deploy Django in the following stack: